Last Updated on October 9, 2024 by Leslie Stroud <!– %AUTHOR_NAME% –>

 Q: What are you most excited about?

 Outside of this, we are most excited to see some of the wonders of the world, eat amazing food from all different cultures, and have the fun of being introduced to new and exciting things!
-We also look forward to the friends we will meet along the way.
+We also look forward to meeting the friends along the way.

 Q: How are you traveling?

 A: This first leg of the trip on the west coast has been a road trip.
-We did fly from Denver to Portland and my mom drove our car up to Portland for us.
+We flew from Denver to Portland, and my mom drove our car up to Portland for us.
 However, we have driven to the next couple of places.

 We are now listing our car for sale and from here on out, we will be flying.
 We are not planning to rent cars in any place yet (possibly in Phuket).
 We love Uber/Lyft and the experience of getting to know a local!
 We also will hire drivers when we can.
 I also enjoy figuring out public transportation when possible 🙂